-F. Adaptive Management Plan 1.
-During progressive rehabilitation, until surrendering the licence, the licensee is required to operate in accordance with the Adaptive Management Plan, prepared by EarthFX Inc., Savanta and Tatham Engineering, dated April 2020, as may be amended from the time to time with approval from MNRF, in consultation with NEC, Region of Halton, City of Burlington and Conservation Halton.
+F. Adaptive Management Plan

+1. During progressive rehabilitation, until surrendering the licence, the licensee is required to operate in accordance with the Adaptive Management Plan, prepared by EarthFX Inc., Savanta and Tatham Engineering, dated April 2020, as may be amended from the time to time with approval from MNRF, in consultation with NEC, Region of Halton, City of Burlington and Conservation Halton.

-Final Rehabilitation A. General
+Final Rehabilitation

 - 1. All equipment shall be removed from the South and West Extension. - 2.
 No internal haul roads shall remain in either Extension. - 3.
-The residence and barn at 2280 Side Road No. 2 in the South Extension shall remain. - 4.
-The residence and barn located at 2015 Side Road No. 2 in the southwest corner of the West Extension shall remain. - 5.
-A field/property access entrance shall remain to access the residence and barn located at 2280 and 2015 Side Road No. 2.
-6. The groundwater table post rehabilitation varies between 263.5 masl to 271 masl in the South Extension and 255.5 masl to 265 masl in - the West Extension (EarthFX 2020) or ±269 masl if the West Extension is not maintained in a dewatered state.
-7. The licensee, prior to the surrender of the licence, shall complete a Record of Site Condition for the Extensions in accordance with the - Environmental Protection Act.
-8. Prior to the surrender of the Aggregate Resource Act Licence, the licensee shall define the transition of the site to another party and the pre-requisite for license surrender to the satisfaction of the MNRF.
+The residence and barn at 2280 Side Road No. 2 in the South Extension shall remain.

+- 4. The residence and barn located at 2015 Side Road No. 2 in the southwest corner of the West Extension shall remain. - 5.
+A field/property access entrance shall remain to access the residence and barn located at 2280 and 2015 Side Road No. 2. - 6.
+The groundwater table post rehabilitation varies between 263.5 masl to 271 masl in the South Extension and 255.5 masl to 265 masl in the West Extension (EarthFX 2020) or ±269 masl if the West Extension is not maintained in a dewatered state. - 7.
+The licensee, prior to the surrender of the licence, shall complete a Record of Site Condition for the Extensions in accordance with the Environmental Protection Act. - 8.
+Prior to the surrender of the Aggregate Resources Act Licence, the Licensee will provide to the satisfaction of the MNRF, confirmation that any long-term monitoring, pumping or mitigation will not result in a financial liability to the public.
+Prior to the surrender of the Aggregate Resource Act Licence, the licensee shall define the transition of the site to another party and the pre-requisite for license surrender to the satisfaction of the MNRF.